selective-php/zip-responder/README.md

 ### Sending a ZipStream-PHP archive

-[ZipStream-PHP](https://github.com/maennchen/ZipStream-PHP) is a library for dynamically streaming dynamic zip files from PHP without writing to the disk at all on the server.
-You can directly send it to the user, which is much faster.
+[ZipStream-PHP](https://github.com/maennchen/ZipStream-PHP) is a library for streaming dynamic ZIP files without writing to the disk.
+You can send the file directly to the user, which is much faster and improves testability.

 **Installation:**